chaturanga836/storage_system/README.md

 2. Review module documentation in `internal/*/README.md`
 3. Run tests before submitting PRs
 4. Follow Go best practices and project conventions

+# Ingestion gRPC API: Method Responsibilities and Request Journey

+The ingestion server exposes several gRPC methods for data ingestion, status, and health.
+Here is a summary of each method's responsibilities and the typical request journey:

+## IngestRecord
+- **Purpose:** Handle a single record ingestion request.
+- **Journey:**
+  1. Receives a gRPC request (`IngestRecordRequest`).
+  2. Validates the request.
+  3. Calls business/service logic to ingest the record.
+  4. Maps the result to a protobuf response (`IngestRecordResponse`).
+  5. Returns the response to the client.

+## IngestBatch
+- **Purpose:** Handle batch ingestion of multiple records.
+- **Journey:**
+  1. Receives a gRPC request (`IngestBatchRequest`) with multiple records.
+  2. Validates the request.
+  3. Calls business/service logic to ingest all records, possibly transactionally.
+  4. Maps the results to a protobuf response (`IngestBatchResponse`).
+  5. Returns the response to the client.

+## IngestStream
+- **Purpose:** Handle high-throughput streaming ingestion.
+- **Journey:**
+  1. Opens a bidirectional gRPC stream with the client.
+  2. Continuously receives messages from the client.
+  3. Processes each message using service logic.
+  4. Sends acknowledgments, errors, or stats back to the client.
+  5. Closes the stream when the client disconnects or an error occurs.

+## GetIngestionStatus
+- **Purpose:** Provide ingestion status and metrics.
+- **Journey:**
+  1. Receives a gRPC request (`IngestionStatusRequest`).
+  2. Calls service logic to collect current metrics and status.
+  3. Maps the metrics/status to a protobuf response (`IngestionStatusResponse`).
+  4. Returns the response to the client.

+## HealthCheck
+- **Purpose:** Report health status of the ingestion service.
+- **Journey:**
+  1. Receives a gRPC health check request.
+  2. Checks service health (dependencies, DB, etc.).
+  3. Maps the health status to a protobuf response (`HealthCheckResponse`).
+  4. Returns the response to the client.

+---

+Each method receives a gRPC request, validates and processes it using your business logic, and returns a protobuf response.
+The journey path is:
+Client → gRPC Method → Validation → Service Logic → Response Mapping → Client

+---